Deforming an \epsilon-Close to Hyperbolic Metric to a Hyperbolic Metric

-{\bf 1.} We have dropped the word ``radially" to simplify the notation.
-But it does appear in condition (2), where ``radially" refers to the center of $B_a$.
+We will always assume $a>{\sf a}+1$, where {\sf a} is as in 1.9 (this implies that $a-1-\xi>0$, see p.
+579 of \cite{O1}).
+We have dropped the word ``radially" in the definition above to simplify the notation; but it does appear in condition (2), where ``radially" refers to the center of $B_a$.

-{\bf 2.} We will always assume $a>{\sf a}+1$, where {\sf a} is as in 0.6.
-Therefore conditions (1), (2) and remark 0.6 imply a stronger version of (2): (2') the metric $h$ is radially $\epsilon$-close to hyperbolic outside $B_{\sf a}$, with charts of excess $\xi$.
-This is the reason why we demanded radius $a-1-\xi$ in (2), instead of just $a$.
 Metrics that are $(B_a,\epsilon)$-close to hyperbolic are very useful, and are key objects in \cite{O}.
 See also \cite{O1}, \cite{O3}.
-Our next result answers the following question: {\it To what extend is the hyperbolically forced metric $h=\cH\0{r\0{0},d}\, g$ close to hyperbolic, when $g$ is close to hyperbolic?} Before we state our first result we need one more definition.
-A family $g\0{t}$ of metrics on the sphere is {\it $c$-bounded} if each metric $g\0{t}$ (and its derivatives up to order 2) are bounded by $c$ (see section 1 for more details).
+Our next result answers the following question: {\it To what extend is the hyperbolically forced metric $\cH\0{r\0{0},d}\, g$ close to hyperbolic, when $g$ is close to hyperbolic?} Before we state our first result we need one more definition.
+A family $g\0{t}$ of metrics on the sphere is {\it $c$-bounded} if each metric $g\0{t}$ (and its derivatives up to order 2) are bounded by $c$ and $|det\,g\0{t}|_{C^0}>1/c$ (see Section 2 for more details).
 We are ready to state our first result.
-Recall that $\hat{g}\0{r\0{0}}$ is the spherical cut of $g$ at $r\0{0}$ (see 0.2).
-In the next theorem we assume $d\geq4(1+\xi)$. {\bf Theorem 1.} {\it Let $M^{n}$ have center $o$ and metric $g=g\0{r}+dr^2$.
-Assume the spherical cut $\hg\0{r\0{0}}$ is $c$-bounded.
-If the metric $g$ is radially $\epsilon$-close to hyperbolic outside $B\0{r\0{0}-(1+\xi)}$ with charts of excess $\xi>1$, then the metric $\cH\0{r\0{0},d}\, g$ is $(B_{r\0{0}-d},\eta$)-close to hyperbolic with charts of excess $\xi-1$, provided} {\it Here $C_1$ is a constant depending only on $n$, $\xi$, $c$, and $C_2$ depends only on $\xi$.}
+Recall that $\hat{g}\0{r\0{0}}$ is the normalized spherical cut of $g$ at $r\0{0}$ (see 1.2). {\bf Theorem 1.} {\it Let $M^{n}$ have center $o$ and metric $g=g\0{r}+dr^2$ and\, $r\0{0},\, d >0$.
+Assume the normalized spherical cut $\hg\0{r\0{0}}$ is $c$-bounded.
+If the metric $g$ is radially $\epsilon$-close to hyperbolic outside $\barB\0{r\0{0}-1-\xi}$ with charts of excess $\xi>1$, then the metric $\cH\0{r\0{0},d}\, g$ is $(B_{r\0{0}-d},\eta$)-close to hyperbolic with charts of excess $\xi-1$ provided} {\it Here $C_1$ is a constant depending only on $n$, $\xi$, $c$, and $C_2$ depends only on $\xi$.
+Also we are assuming $r\0{0}>d\geq 4+4\xi$.}

-{\bf Remarks 0.8.}
+{\bf Remarks 1.10.}